Register a birth

 - parents’ names and any previous names

 - parents’ jobs

-- date of the baby's parents’ marriage or civil partnership
+- date of parents’ marriage or civil partnership, if any